Justin Pelic has received training from Christ Our King-Stella Maris coach Gary Santos. Pelic runs with a parachute as resistance.

 Justin Pelic has spent countless time pushing his 12-year-old body to the limit.
 He runs drills in knee-high surf at Sullivan's Island and finds the rare hills of the Lowcountry and sprints them.

-Yet, his time at the Hershey Track and Field Nationals will be brief.
-And, the shorter the better.
+Yet, his time at the Hershey Track and Field Nationals in Pennsylvania was short.
+And, that was a good thing.

 Gary Santos, a coach at Christ Our King-Stella Maris School, has been training him with natural conditioning.
 No weights, just a mix of old-school and new-school workouts.